SamotsvetyForecasting/optimal-scoring/1-beat-the-house/beat-the-house.md

 - Create a prediction market for each forecaster with a logarithmic market scoring rule, and allow each forecaster to move only the probability of their own prediction market.
 - Require forecasters to put their money where their mouth is by betting their own money, so that if their forecast is worse that the houses' own forecast, they loose money.
 Optionally, sponsor forecasters once who start out without many fund themselves.

-In two accompanying papers, Amplify Samotsvety and Amplify Rootclaim, we use the continuous form of this scoring rule like a lego-block: we combine it with other methods to build more powerful and general incentive schemes.
+In two accompanying papers, *Amplified Oracle* and *Amplify a Bayesian*, we use the continuous form of this scoring rule like a lego-block: we combine it with other methods to build more powerful and general incentive schemes.

 # A few limitations of previous approaches, and their solutions